 The Company is a subsidiary of Wilmar Africa Limited, a company incorporated in Ghana.
-The ultimate controlling party is Wilmar International Limited, a company incorporated in Singapore.
+The ultimate holding company is Wilmar International Limited, a company incorporated in the Republic of Singapore and listed on the Singapore Stock Exchange.

 Principal activities

 The Company is engaged in the business of growing oil palm and the processing of palm fruits to produce palm oil and palm kernel oil.
 There was no change in the nature of the Company's business during the year under review.